Japan Automotive Hall of Fame: 2001

-Born in 1889, Ishibashi came from a family of 'tabi' (traditional Japanese socks) manufacturers.
-These evolved into working shoes with rubber soles, and the use of rubber was duly expanded into several fields.
-The decision to make car tyres was taken with the foundation of Bridgestone Tyres in 1931, which became world-famous over the ensuing years.
-Ishibashi (which translates into Stone Bridge) died in 1976.
+Born in 1889, Ishibashi (which translates into Stone Bridge) came from a family of 'tabi' (a traditional Japanese socks) manufacturers.
+These evolved into working shoes with rubber soles, and the use of rubber was then expanded into several fields.
+The decision to make car tires came with the founding of Bridgestone Tyres in 1931, which became world-famous over the ensuing years.
+Ishibashi died in 1976.